git-ecosystem/git-credential-manager/docs/gitlab.md

 ### Config for popular instances

-For convenience, here is config for several popular GitLab instances:
+For convenience, here are the config commands for several popular GitLab instances:

 ```console
 # https://gitlab.freedesktop.org/